rfo909/CFT/doc/Doc.md

 ```
 $ :save
 ```
-## Losing changes
+### Losing changes

-Doing changes to a script inside CFT, but forgetting to save, then opening an editor, which naturally reads the savefile, then saving in the editor, means the initial changes done interactively are lost.
+Doing changes to a script inside CFT, but forgetting to save, then opening the savefile in an editor, and saving, causes CFT to automatically reload the savefile, losing the initial changes.

+After doing interactive changes inside CFT, always save.
+Also either refresh file in open editor, or close editor and open new.

 ## Multi-line functions

-Editing the script file lets us write more complex functions.
+Editing the savefile lets us write more complex functions.
 The save file supports multi-line functions.
 The same rules apply as for single lines, regarding scope rules, which means loops and loop termination using the "pipe" symbol.